June 09, 2020

 "The American Heart Association recommends a 90 minute door to balloon time," said Cullen Brown during the ceremony.
 Brown is Chief Operating Officer at Southern Hills Hospital."
 With the help of our EMS teams like you, we are doing this in about 55 minutes.
 You are a huge part of our success."

 This week ten first responders from AMR were honored by Southern Hills Hospital for surpassing their door to balloon times.
 In 2000, just 20 years ago, more than half of heart attack patients didn't survive, door to balloon saves lives.

 "In 2020 we set a door to balloon goal of 60 minutes, but here at Southern Hills we are doing it in 55," said Monica Torresani, Director of Cardiovascular Services at Southern Hills Hospital.
 "This is because of the work you guys do, and just look at all the lives you've saved," she told the attendees.

-Nicholas Wantanabe-Otoole was one of the first responders from AMR honored.
+Nicholas Watanabe-Otoole was one of the first responders from AMR honored.
 On April 6th he cared for a 60 year old male patient.
-Wantanabe-Otoole's door to balloon time was 41 minutes, which was the best time the whole quarter.
+Watanabe-Otoole's door to balloon time was 41 minutes, which was the best time the whole quarter.

 Another attendee, Justin Alexander surpassed his door to balloon time twice in April, first on April 8th and then again on April 16th.

 "From the bottom of our hearts we want to thank you.
 We can't say how much we appreciate you," Kathy